 DRY mode AUTO or COOL or HEAT or FAN mode The airflow rate setting is not variable.
-Five levels of airflow rate setting from " a" to " a" plus " A" are available.
+Five levels of airflow rate setting from " • " to " • " plus " • " are available.

-· Indoor unit quiet operation
+• Indoor unit quiet operation

-When the airflow is set to "♣", the noise from the indoor unit will become quieter.
+When the airflow is set to " $\underline{}$ ", the noise from the indoor unit will become quieter.
 Use this when making the noise quieter.